 The population for this analysis was individuals in the United States with biallelic RPE65-mediated inherited retinal disease.
-The modeled population reflected the VN clinical trial population, with an assumed mean age of 15 years and 43% male.31 We also modeled a population with a mean age of three years.
+The modeled population reflected the VN clinical trial population, with a mean age of 15 years, mean baseline VA of 0.096 (best eye), mean baseline VF of 363.8 (average for both eyes) sum total degrees, and 43% male.21 We also modeled a population with a mean age of three years.
+Treatment effect did not differ by age group, but remaining life expectancy and baseline visual ability were adjusted according to life tables and natural history based visual impairment progression.